aljaz2008/network_topology_visualizer/README.md

 - **Excel-Powered:** Scrape network data from an Excel file where each sheet represents a device.
 - **Instant Visualization:** Compose a full HTML report of your network in seconds.
 - **Interactive Analysis:** Start the Flask app, tweak parameters, and instantly explore your network topology.
-- **Device Isolation:** Zoom in on any device to see its direct connections.
+- **Device Isolation:** Zoom in or select any device to see its direct connections.
 - **Detailed Info:** View device names, connection ports, IP addresses, and MAC addresses.
 - **Easy to Use:** Simple setup with Python and Flask.